European banks broaden measures to combat coronavirus spread

 "We expect no impact on our ability to operate our full range of services for our clients and recognize that this setup will require extra effort and discipline from all," Deutsche said in a memo to staff.

-(Reporting by Arno Schuetze and Tom Sims Editing by Riham Alkousaa and Thomas Escritt)
+(Reporting by Arno Schuetze, Tom Sims and Jesus Aguado Additional reporting by Simon Jessop Editing by Riham Alkousaa, Thomas Escritt and Louise Heavens)

 ((arno.schuetze@thomsonreuters.com; +49.69.7565.1197; Reuters Messaging: arno.schuetze.reuters.com@reuters.net))